bpajk/WasmZip/README.md

     NOTE: optimization arguments: "-O2", "-O3", "--closure 1" break the module

 # Usage
-WebAssembly module exposes a Zip class that can be used to compress multiple files into a zip file.
+WebAssembly module exposes a Zip class that can be used to compress multiple files into a zip archive.

+## Class constructor

-## Zip(zipFileName: string)
+### Zip(zipFileName: string)
-Class constructor.
+The constructor creates an instance of the Zip class
+ * zipFileName - file name of the archive

+## Methods

-### addEntry(entryFileName: string, buffer: Uint8Array)
+### addEntry(entryFileName: string, buffer: Uint8Array): void
 Adds an entry (file) to the zip archive
+ * entryFileName - file name of the entry
+ * buffer - file data

-### finish()
+### finish(): Int8Array
-Returns the zip archive as a Int8Array
+ * returns the zip archive data

 ### Example